 If you decide to seek employment at a full service firm, you’ll be allocated an office, a salary and the required training.
 You will also be given a high sales target that you must meet so as to be retained.
 This calls for exceptional sales skills.

 As a discount broker you will not be charged with sales but only investment management.
 You’ll be assisting walk-in clients with buying and selling stocks and bonds.
-Discount brokers get a flat rate salary and generally a much lower commission.
+Discount brokers get a flat rate salary and little or no commission.